MerryMack22/vim-setup/README.md

 ```
 wget https://raw.githubusercontent.com/jrobinson52/vim-setup/master/setupCustomVim.sh
 ```
 then make it executable with `chmod +x setupCustomVim.sh`.
-Running this script should check for all dependencies but in the event it doesn't work, ensure git, wget, vim, and gvim (sometimes named vim-gtk3) are installed.
+Running this script should check for all dependencies but in the event it doesn't work, ensure git, wget, vim, ctags (sometimes named exuberant-ctags), and gvim (sometimes named vim-gtk3) are installed.

 # For Mac users: